Meditation for Workplace Anxiety: A Desk-Friendly Guide for the 76%

 One more time.

 That's it.
-You just mediated at work.
+You just meditated at work.
 Nobody noticed.
 But your nervous system felt it.

 Ready to find your calm?